andlo/skill-npr-podcasts/README.md

 ## NPR Podcasts
 Plays the NPR podcasts.
-Currently the only one supported is Planet Money
+Currently the only one supported is Planet Money.

 ## Description
 Plays the latest episode of planet money from a RSS based audio feed.

 ## Examples
 * "Play Planet Money"
 * "Play Planet money podcast"

 ## Credits
 Mycroft AI, Parker Seaman